 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of common stock in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately following the closing of this offering.
-After giving effect to the pro forma transactions described above and the sale of shares of common stock in this offering at an initial public offering price of \$12.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been \$50.0 million, or \$2.34 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.71 per share to our existing stockholders and an immediate dilution of \$9.66 per share to new investors participating in this offering.
+After giving effect to the pro forma transactions described above and the sale of shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been \$45.5 million, or \$2.17 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.54 per share to our existing stockholders and an immediate dilution of \$9.83 per share to new investors participating in this offering.
 The following table illustrates this dilution on a per share basis: